Carreau/phd-dissertation/parts/part3.rst

 The choice of 4.3µm allow enough time to proceed with the experiments before symmetry breaking occurs.

-All measured on actin bead were made on an actively growing actin network which was not stabilized unlike in :cite:`Pujol2012`, and before symmetry breaking occur for capping concentration in the range 15 to 35 nM.
+All measurements were made on an actively growing actin network which was not stabilized and before symmetry breaking occur for Capping concentration in the range 15 to 35 nM :cite:`Kawska2012`.

 Probe Bead System
 *****************
 ..
 2

-To indent the network formed on actin-bead we used polystyrene bead passivated with BSA.
-These bead are referred to as probe-bead.
-The size of probe-bead have to be chosen to be the same of actin-bead in order to achieve optical trapping of both actin and probe-bead in the same observation plane.
-In the case of bead with different diameter, due to the trapping in two different Z-planes, the forced exerted between the two bead during the indentation process has a non-negligible component along the z-axis which is the axis with the weaker trapping stiffness leading to bead escaping the traps.
+Beside the actin-bead, the experiment requires a polystyrene bead passivated with BSA.
+These beads are referred to as probe-beads.
+The size of the probe-bead was chosen to be the same as the actin-bead, which ensure optical trapping of both beads in the same observation plane.
+In the case of beads with different diameters, the axial forces on the beads are different.
+This axial displacement of the two beads during the indentation process leads to a component along the z-axis which  eventually pushes one bead out of the focus.